kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 During our project we used one-week sprints to plan our work.
 ![Image](sprintSchedule.png)

 The contents of each sprint were determined during our weekly sprint planning meetings, which took place on Friday mornings.
-To keep these planning sessions focused, we created goals and guidelines to follow.
+To keep these planning sessions productive, we created goals and guidelines to follow.
 The agenda included the following:
   - Overview of previous sprint's accomplishments
   - Overall team goals for the next sprint
   - Tasks that help achieve these goals